Calcium Oxalate Stones in Dogs: Diagnosis & Symptoms

 Because the symptoms of bladder stones in dogs are similar to other diseases, a proper diagnosis is important.
 Diagnosis often involves an ultrasound or X-ray of the bladder.
 Most calcium oxalate stones can be seen on radiographs, but in some cases, small stones can be hidden by bones or other body parts.

-If your veterinarian suspects your dog has a bladder stone, he or she may conduct a variety of tests, including:
+If your veterinarian suspects your dog has a bladder or kidney stone, he or she may conduct a variety of tests, including:

 - X-rays to help detect the number and size of stones